TianaQ/nlu-challenge/README.md

 In this task I had to proceed with a lot of assumptions as I couldn't find an example of a JSGF file for Russian to use as a reference.
 1. The input format is unknown, so I assumed that it may be a mix of cyrillic and latin characters because utf-8 encoding allows that.
-2. However if the input is cyrillic only, then the names of music entities also should be adapted.
-I also assume that they may be processed separately and automatically.
+2. However if the input is cyrillic only, then the English names of music entities also should be adapted.
+I also assume that they may be processed separately and automatically to build a dictionary of suitable Russian equivalents.
 3. It also may be useful to take into account how original names in English tend to change in Russian informal speech, for example acquiring endings in accordance with Russian cases.
 4. Also I assumed that no preprocessing was applied to the input so possible word forms should be included in grammar rules for coverage.